CinemaScope: Modern references

 The song "Stereophonic Sound" written by Cole Porter for the 1955 Broadway musical Silk Stockings mentions CinemaScope in the lyrics.
-The first verse is: "Today to get the public to attend the picture show/ It’s not enough to advertise a famous star they know/ If you wanna get the crowds to come around/ You gotta have glorious Technicolor/ Breathtaking CinemaScope and stereophonic sound."
+The first verse is: "Today to get the public to attend the picture show/ It's not enough to advertise a famous star they know/ If you wanna get the crowds to come around/ You gotta have glorious Technicolor/ Breathtaking CinemaScope and stereophonic sound."
 The musical was adapted for film in 1957 and was indeed filmed in CinemaScope.
 (Although the song refers to Technicolor, the film was actually made in Metrocolor.)

-While the lens system has been retired for decades, Fox has used the trademark in recent years on at least three films: Down with Love, which was shot with Panavision optics but used the credit as a throwback to the films it references, and the Don Bluth films Anastasia and Titan A.E. at Bluth's insistence.
+While the lens system has been retired for decades, Fox has used the trademark in recent years for a few films films: Down with Love, which was shot with Panavision optics but used the credit as a throwback to the films it references, the Don Bluth films Anastasia and Titan A.E. at Bluth's insistence.
 However these films are not in true CinemaScope because they use modern lenses.
 CinemaScope's association with anamorphic projection is still so embedded in mass consciousness that all anamorphic prints are now referred to generically as 'Scope prints.

 Similarly, the 2016 release La La Land was shot on film (not digitally) with Panavision equipment in a 2.55:1 widescreen format, but not true CinemaScope.
 However, the film's opening credits do say "Presented in CinemaScope" ("presented", not "shot") as a tribute to 1950s musicals in that format.
 This credit appears initially in black-and-white and in a narrow format.
 It then widens to widescreen and dissolves to the old-fashioned CinemaScope logo, in color.

 In the 1963 Jean-Luc Godard film Contempt (Le Mepris), filmmaker Fritz Lang makes a disparaging comment about CinemaScope: "Oh, it wasn't meant for human beings.
 Just for snakes – and funerals."
 Ironically, Contempt was shot in Franscope, a process with a similar format to CinemaScope.

-During the production of 1999's The Iron Giant, director Brad Bird wanted to advertise the film with the CinemaScope name and logo, but Fox wouldn't allow its use.
+During the production of 1999's The Iron Giant, director Brad Bird wanted to advertise the film with the CinemaScope name and logo, but Fox would not allow its use.
 A reference to CinemaScope was included during the end credits of the 2015 "Signature Edition" re-release.

 In the 1988 film Hairspray and the 2007 remake, there are references to CinemaScope.
 In both instances, they are comments made in regard to Tracy Turnblad's weight, implying that she's too big to be seen on a television screen.
 In the 1988 version, a comment was said in dialogue by one of the current "coolest kids in town" during Tracy's audition.
 In the remake of 2007, also during Tracy's audition, it was a lyric sung by Amber von Tussle, singing, "This show isn't broadcast in CinemaScope!" in the song "(The Legend of) Miss Baltimore Crabs".

-In 2017, Fox used the trademark and credit once more on Logan Noir as a throwback to Fox's black-and-white films, despite neither the Noir version or theatrical version of the film being true CinemaScope.